 Harassment is taken very seriously on City of Hope MUSH.
 In cases of clear harassment, the perpetrator is likely to receive severe punishment.

-If you believe that a PC leader is exceeding their IC authority, and/or abusing it to create a toxic RP environment:
+If you believe that a PC leader is exceeding their IC authority, and/or creating a toxic RP environment by abusing said authority:

 Guidelines for ICly learning that another PC is a member of your splat (race, faction, clan, etc.):

 - Join your splat's channel and OOCly discuss things there.